manuel-uberti/manuel-uberti.github.io/about.md

 - [boodle](https://manuel-uberti.github.io/programming/2017/11/26/boodle/):
   a single page application in Clojure and ClojureScript for in-house accounting
-- [remys](https://github.com/7bridges-eu/remys): a Clojure library that provides REST APIs to interact with MySQL databases
+- [remys](https://github.com/7bridges-eu/remys): a Clojure tool that provides REST APIs to interact with MySQL databases
 - [carter](https://github.com/7bridges-eu/carter): Twitter analysis with Clojure
   and OrientDB